-Carolina Reaper vs Chocolate Bhutlah: Superhot Choice
+Carolina Reaper vs Chocolate Bhutlah: Record Heat or Dark Flavor?

 Choose Carolina Reaper when you need a better-documented red superhot with record history and a fruity flash in tiny doses.
 Choose Chocolate Bhutlah when the recipe can use darker smoke, earth, and brown-pod depth.
-The heat ranges overlap, but the buying risk and cooking role do not.

 Carolina Reaper and Chocolate Bhutlah peppers side by side with sliced cross sections